 6. Prevent Trees, Shrubs, and Bushes From Coming Into Contact With Your Deck

-It's not uncommon to see mold and mildew growing on the surface of a deck.
+It's not uncommon to see mildew caused by bacteria growing on the surface of a deck.
 Most decks are surrounded by trees, shrubs, bushes, and other greenery.

 If you have any of these things growing right next to your deck, trim them every so often so that they're not coming into direct contact with your deck.
-This will cut down on the mold and mildew you have to deal with over time.
+This will cut down on the mildew and grime you have to deal with over time.

 It'll also stop your wood from turning green.
 That's a problem that won't be easy to fix if you end up facing it.

 7. Remove Patio Furniture From Your Deck From Time to Time

 Most people put patio furniture on their decks so that they can sit out on them and enjoy the sun.

 Although it's perfectly fine to do this, you should be careful about accidentally scratching your deck with chairs and tables.
 You should also move your patio furniture off your deck every now and then to clean any dirt located underneath it.

 Additionally, you might want to consider repositioning your deck furniture every few months so that your deck surface fades evenly in the sun.
 Otherwise, you might have certain parts of your deck that look new and others that look very dated.